bryan-ab-smith/topomapper/README.md

 - North Ward
 - South Townsville
 - Belgian Gardens
+- West End

 Next up:
-- West End (this has been partially mapped, albeit roughly - this is very much a work in progress)
-- (potentially) Garbutt
+- Nothing for now.

 NOTE: Efforts to map will slow down as each of the four suburbs above will be cleaned up, proofed and filled out with further context.